 \section{Unitarization in coupled channels}

-In this section we briefly discuss the unitarization process that leads to poles in the scattering amplitudes and which are associated to molecular states that are dynamically generated.
-The pseudoscalar--vector and vector--vector interactions derived from the local hidden-gauge formalism are unitarized by solving the coupled-channel Bethe-Salpeter equation in the on-shell factorization approach~\cite{Oller:1997ti,Oset:1997it},
+In this section we briefly discuss the unitarization process that leads to poles in the scattering amplitudes and that are associated to molecular states that are dynamically generated.
+The pseudoscalar-vector and vector-vector interactions derived from the local hidden-gauge formalism are unitarized by solving the coupled-channel Bethe-Salpeter equation in the on-shell factorization approach~\cite{Oller:1997ti,Oset:1997it},

 where the kernel $V$ is provided by the $s$-wave projection of the interaction potentials in Eqs.~(\ref{eq:kernelPV}) and (\ref{eq:kernelVV}), and $G$ is the propagator of the two mesons in the loop,

 where $m_1$ and $m_2$ are the masses of the two open heavy-flavor mesons, $q$ is the four-momenta of one of the mesons in the loop, $P$ is the total four-momentum of the system, $P^\mu=(\sqrt{s},\vec{0})$, and $\omega_1=\sqrt{\vec{q}\,^2+m_1^2}$ and $\omega_2=\sqrt{\vec{q}\,^2+m_2^2}$ are the energies of the intermediate mesons.
 The integral in Eq.~(\ref{eq:loop}) needs to be regularized.
 There are two methods that are usually employed.
 One is the dimensional regularization scheme, in which the loop function reads